Hollywood Freaks

 I'll tell you what you want if you want to know

-Satin sheets, tropical oils, turn up the heat 'til the swimming pool boils
+Turn up the heat till the swimming pool boils

 Let all the neighbors read it in the papers